nxjoshi/Mongo_Assets/CSFLE/Documentation/Document.md

 ![Project Logo](images/DEBK.jpg)

 4. Carefully copy the DEBKey from your terminal , which we can use it in the main server code to encrypt the specific field.
+5. As you will get the copy of your key , Please verify that on atlas you should see new database and collection related to keyvault which looks as following.

+## Setting Up Server.js

+1. DEB key copied from previous section , place it in your server.js